stevedonovan/Lake/doc/index.md

 </td>
 </tr></table>

 Note that compilers often can compile multiple files in one invocation, which often improves build times.

-One of the things that `lake` can do for you is auto-generate dependency information using facilities provided by the supported compilers.
+One of the things that Lake can do for you is auto-generate dependency information using facilities provided by the supported compilers.
 In this way, a complex build can be specified with a compact lakefile and you can expect the right thing to happen.

 ### Building a Simple Program

-`lake` organizes its functionality in language objects.
+Lake organizes its functionality in language objects.
 To build a simple C program is easy:

     c.program 'hello'

 (Lua conveniently allows the parentheses for function calls to be left out if the single argument is a string or a table, and we will follow that convention here.)

 The name of the program given, and the source file is assumed to be the name with the appropriate extension.

     c.program {'hello',src = 'hello utils'}

 This version has two source files specified explicitly.
-The value of `src` follows the usual `lake` convention for lists (a table or a string of separated names) or a wiildcard.
-So `src = '*'` can be used to specify the source files, and you can use `exclude` to filter out some files:
+The value of `src` follows the usual Lake convention for lists (a table or a string of separated names) or a wildcard.
+Please note that there is a strong temptation to forget to use _curly braces_ here; the argument is a Lua table.

+`src` can contain wildcards.
+So `src = '*'` can be used to specify the source files, and `exclude` can be used to filter the result:

     c.program{'hello',src='*',exclude='test'}

 `exclude` uses the same rules as `src`, so you could exclude any source file that began with `test-` with a wilcard, etc.

 Often the language does not fully specify the extension.
 C++ files have a number of common extensions (including upper-case C).
 My preference is `.cpp`; but it's easy to override this with `ext`:

     cpp.program{'hello',ext='.cxx',src='*'}

-At this point, it's useful to step back and examine what `lake` is providing with these simple recipes, starting with the simplest lakefile:
+At this point, it's useful to step back and examine what Lake is providing with these simple recipes, starting with the simplest lakefile:

     $> cat lakefile
     c.program{'hello'}